Numerical evaluation of oscillatory integrals via automated steepest descent contour deformation: Introduction

 The problem of stationary point coalescence in the context of NSD was studied in detail in \cite{HuJuLe:19} in the special case of the cubic phase function $g(z,c)=\frac{z^3}{3}-cz$, for $c\in \C$, which for $c\neq 0$ has a pair of order one stationary points which coalesce as $c\to0$ (at $z=0$) into a single stationary point of order two for $c=0$.\footnote{The \textit{order} of a stationary point $\xi$ is the multiplicity of $\xi$ as a root of $g'$.} In this case, the SD deformation and contour parametrization were carried out manually by analytically inverting the phase (illustrating (P1)), but the resulting integrals were found to be nearly singular for small $c$, leading to poor accuracy of standard NSD approximations (illustrating (P2)).
 It was shown in \cite{HuJuLe:19} how to construct a family of non-standard quadrature rules for this integral which perform uniformly well for $c\approx 0$ using complex-valued Gaussian quadrature, producing quadrature nodes that in general lie off the SD deformation.
 In principle, similar rules could be developed for more complicated coalescences involving higher order stationary points and/or endpoints of $\Gamma$.
 However, for each type of coalescence a bespoke quadrature rule would have to be developed, and a general catalogue of such rules is not yet available in the literature.

 In contrast to \cite{HuJuLe:19}, our aim is not to develop an optimized method for a specific instance of \eqref{eq:I}, but rather to present a relatively simple algorithm that can evaluate \eqref{eq:I} accurately, for a general class of $f$ and $g$, without the need for expert user input or a priori analysis, even in the case of coalescing stationary points, thus addressing problems (P1) and (P2).
 Our specific focus in this paper is on the case where $f$ is entire and $g$ is a polynomial.
-The extension of our approach to more general cases where $f$ and/or $g$ have pole or branch point singularities is the subject of ongoing research.
-Necessarily, in aiming for generality and robustness we will sacrifice some efficiency.
-However, our method is designed to be rapidly convergent as $N\to\infty$ with approximately $\omega$-independent cost, and the fact that this is realised in practice is demonstrated by extensive numerical experiments in \S\ref{sec:Numerics}.
+The extension of our approach to more general cases where $f$ and/or $g$ have pole or branch point singularities is the subject of ongoing research.\footnote{{We note that NSD-based methods for cases where $f$ has a singularity at or close to the endpoint of the integration contour have been presented previously - see e.g.\ \cite{huybrechs2007sparse,gibbs2020fast}, where such methods are applied in the context of integral equation methods for high frequency scattering.}} Necessarily, in aiming for generality and robustness we will sacrifice some efficiency. {In particular, in contrast to standard NSD, the error in the approximations produced by our algorithm does not in general decay as $\omega\to\infty$.} Nonetheless, our {algorithm} is designed to be rapidly convergent as $N\to\infty$ with approximately $\omega$-independent {error} and {$\omega$-independent computational cost}, and the fact that this is realised in practice is demonstrated by extensive numerical experiments in \S\ref{sec:Numerics}.